For more information specific to studying

 For general information on programs,

 please visit the Learning Abroad Center.

-The department strongly encourages all majors and minors to study abroad in a Spanish- or Portuguese-speaking area in order to enhance their linguistic and cultural competency.
-More than half of all Spanish studies majors study abroad for at least a semester, many of them taking advantage of department-approved programs in Spain, Venezuela, Mexico, and Argentina.
+The department strongly encourages all majors and minors to study abroad in a Spanish- or Portuguese-speaking country or territory in order to enhance their linguistic and cultural competency.
+More than half of all Spanish studies majors study abroad for at least a semester, many of them taking advantage of department-approved programs in Spain, Mexico, and Argentina.
 Spanish studies students also study in Puerto Rico through the National Student Exchange program.
 Students in the combined major are encouraged to take advantage of opportunities in Coimbra, Portugal or in São Paulo or Salvador, Brazil.